Frederic de Peyster Foster: Career

 After being admitted to the bar in New York, Foster began practicing law in 1872, with an office at 44 Wall Street in Lower Manhattan.
 He later went into partnership with his brother-in-law, George Herbert Carey, under the name Carey & Foster.
-He was a trustee of White Deer Lands in Carson County, Texas, an company created after the foreclosure of the Francklyn Land and Cattle Company.
+He was a trustee of White Deer Lands in Carson County, Texas, a company created after the foreclosure of the Francklyn Land and Cattle Company.
 Along with Cornelius C. Cuyler, he hired George Tyng to manage the lands (who hired Timothy Dwight Hobart).
 He also served as a trustee of the Central Hanover Bank & Trust Company.

 He was elected a member of the Saint Nicholas Society of the City of New York, an organization in New York City of men descended from early inhabitants of the State of New York, and, in 1900, served two terms as the Society's 42nd President.
 He also served as a chairman of the Board of Trustees of the New York Society Library in 1907 (and Treasurer in 1899).

 Personal life

 In 1893, Foster was married to Julia Marshall Talbot (1849–1937).
 They lived at 721 Fifth Avenue, were listed on the Social Register, and together, were the parents of one son: Richmond Talbot Foster, who died in 1932.

-Foster died on May 25, 1929 in Tuxedo Park, New York, where he maintained a home.
+Foster died on May 25, 1929, in Tuxedo Park, New York, where he maintained a home.
 He was buried at St. Mary's-in-Tuxedo Church Cemetery in Tuxedo Park.
 His wife died in September 1937.